PattyCoding123/ecommerce/README.md

 [![Look at the live demo!][product-screenshot]](https://patrickducusinportfolio.dev)

-As mentioned earlier, the project is a fully responsive personal porfolio website that I could use to display my skills and experiences.
+The project is a fully responsive ecommerce website that handles full payment functionalities.
 The entire front-end code was done using React.js, and I configured Sanity in JavaScript to assist with the back-end data management.
-I initialized the project using the npx create-react-app command, and I connected a Sanity client to the components in order to avoid hardcoding my data into the front-end.
-Now, I can add more skills, job experiences, and descriptions without needing to code them all in the front-end.
-Additionally, with the styling, the website is fully functional on many mobile devices.
+The Next.js framework was implemented to optimize the website futher with useful features as easy page routing, API handling, and data fetching for pre-rendering the pages.
+The project is integrated with Stripe so users can simulate a real purchase.
+(Real transactions are not enabled as this is just a personal project to make an ecommerce website).

 <p align="right">(<a href="#top">back to top</a>)</p>